nus-cs2113-AY2122S1/ip/docs/README.md

 Now you have 1 task in the list.
 ```

-## Adding a Deadline Task
+### Adding a Deadline Task

-Adds a deadline task that has to be completed by a certain date/time _eg.
-Submit Assignment 1 by Friday 2359
+Adds a deadline task that has to be completed by a certain date/time

 Format: `deadline <TASK_NAME> /by <DATE_AND_OR_TIME>`